rajdeep-chakraborty-418/pei-processing/readme.md

   - reader - Contains All the Reader Class for Ingestion using Common method
     - CSV Reader
     - JSON Reader
+  - cleaner - Contains All the Cleaner Class for Data Cleaning
+    - Renames Columns to Standard Format
   - transformer - Contains All the Transformer Class for Data Transformation
     - Enricher -
-      - Renames Columns in standard format
       - Handles Duplicates
       - Remove Null Value Records in Primary Key
     - Aggregator -